drummonds/bytestoneblog/content/posts/Accounting for programmers/Plain text accounting/_index.md

 date: "2024-11-22"
 ---

 [plaintextaccounting.org](https://plaintextaccounting.org/) has a nice overview of the topic.

-This will be the introduction to cover a range of subjects as part of the [general accounting for programmers](/afp/) series of posts:
+This is part of the [general accounting for programmers](/afp/).

 - EBNF
 - Beancount flavour of plain text accounting